spiral/docs/database/access.md

 );
 ```

-To execute update or delete statement use alternative method `execute`:
+To execute update or delete statement use the alternative method `execute`:

 ```php
 dump(